PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: PI-Whisper Design

 \subsubsection{Data Processing}

-Since PI-Whisper is a framework that builds upon Whisper, we consider the same data processor as the one used by the original work.
+Since PI-Whisper builds upon Whisper, we consider the same data processor as the one used by the original work.
 Through a discrete Fourier transform (DFT), the 30-second input audio is transformed into a log spectrogram with 80 features, in the shape of [80,3000].
 We take a small subset of the transformed audio, e.g., the first 3 seconds of the input in the shape of [80,300] as the input to the encoder and classifier.
-Such a decision is made because the speaker's characteristics are very evident through even very few words \citep{word2016}, and we find that our classifier gives very high accuracy in classifying the characteristics, which will be shown in Section \ref{sec:experiments}.
+Such a decision is made because the speaker's characteristics are very evident through even very few words \citep{word2016}, and our classifier is capable of classifying the characteristics with high accuracy, as shown in Section \ref{sec:experiments}.